algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 Our team has opted for the waterfall testing strategy, which follows a linear and sequential approach to software testing.
 This method is structured into distinct phases, with each phase being completed before progressing to the next.
 The waterfall model is best suited for projects with well-defined requirements and a fixed scope.
 Here's an overview of the phases:

+### d.
+Assumptions

+For this project, we depend on the hardware provided by the client, which has undergone testing prior to the commencement of our project and has been confirmed to be in a functional state. \
+Consequently, we operate under the assumption that the hardware does not introduce any issues, as we have confidence in its reliability based on the client's assurances.

+In the event that problems arise, any bugs or issues can only be attributed to our team's actions, as we acknowledge our responsibility for the software's performance. \
+Additionally, we recognize that any potential hardware malfunctions could result from mishandling on our part. \
+Therefore, we are committed to ensuring the integrity of both the software and the hardware throughout the project's lifecycle.

 #### 1.Requirements Analysis

-Testing begins by thoroughly understanding the requirements outlined during the software development's requirements analysis phase.
+Testing begins by thoroughly understanding the requirements outlined during the software development's requirements analysis phase. \
 Testers carefully review these requirements to develop comprehensive test cases and test plans.

 #### 2.System Design

-During this phase, testers create test cases based on the system design documents.
+During this phase, testers create test cases based on the system design documents. \
 Additionally, they may formulate test data and plans for setting up the testing environment.

 #### 3.Implementation (Coding)